-A student shall be placed on either Academic Probation or Progress Probation according to the following rules:
+A student shall be placed on Probation if:

-- A student who has attempted at least 12 units and has earned a GPA below 2.0 for all work attempted will be placed on Academic Probation. - A student who has enrolled in at least 12 units and has received a "W," "I," or "NP" in 50% or more of all units enrolled will be placed on Progress Probation.
+- Academic Probation-The student has attempted at least 12 units and has earned a GPA below 2.0 for all work attempted. - Progress Probation- The student has enrolled in at least 12 units and has received a "W," "I," or "NP" in 50% or more of all units enrolled.